 Students are expected to complete their PCFE by the time they reach 48 credits and earn teacher candidacy.
 Successful completion requires earning a minimum of 20 points across three different categories.
 Students can complete these requirements in any order.
 See the menu below for PCFE options.

-Transfer students should meet with their respective Secondary Education advisor or the department chair to determine a timeline for completion of PCFE and/or to evaluate field experiences completed prior to entry into the Secondary Education program at KU.
+Transfer students should meet with the department chair to determine a timeline for completion of PCFE and/or to evaluate field experiences completed prior to entry into the Secondary Education program at KU.

 PCFE MENU OF OPTIONS

 - Visit Kutztown University’s Career Development Center (Stratton 113)

 - Secondary School (Grades 7-12) classroom observation

 Section 2: Developing My Understanding of Diversity

 Complete 3 experiences from this section.

 - Secondary School (Grades 7-12) ESL classroom observation (read this article)